Duchesne Academy of the Sacred Heart (Texas): Student life

 The school is divided into three divisions: the Lower School, Middle School, and Upper School.
 The school has an annual tradition known as Congé - a day where classes are canceled and the Senior class organizes games and activities for the entire school to participate in.

 Academics and culture

 In 1974, Texas Monthly stated that students from Duchesne and nearby Saint Agnes Academy originated from "mostly business and professional people with money".

 In 2017, Niche ranked Duchesne among the Best Private High Schools in the Houston metro area.

-Upper School Curriculum
+Upper school curriculum

 Upper school students must complete four years of English, history, science, and religion as well as three years of foreign language and mathematics to graduate.
 As a part of the student's religious studies, freshman and sophomores must complete two service projects each semester, while juniors and seniors take a social awareness course and volunteer throughout the Houston area.
 Additionally, Upper School students must have three fine arts bins, three computer science bins, and three PE bins by the time they graduate.
 Each 6 week module is one bin, three bins is the equivalent of one year-long course.